 The steps for retrieving an access token are different for standard OAuth and OpenID Connect.
 Follow the steps for your authentication method of choice.

 For this flow, you must provide an Access Key ID and Access Key Secret to the authentication server.
-You can generate these from a CXone user account.
+You can generate these from a CXone Mpower user account.
 See Task 3 for more information.

 If you selected client_secret_post as your authentication method in your app's registration: